pmc-community/jekyll-site-template/doc-contents/_components/rich-media.md

 ## Prototypes

-`elements/figma.html` doesn't accept prototypes, it accepts only `design`, `board`, `slides` and `deck` files.
+`elements/figma.html` does not accept prototypes, it accepts only `design`, `board`, `slides` and `deck` files.
 If you try something like the following include (with anything else than the accepted file types), you will get an alert.

 {% highlight javascript %}
 {% raw %}